jotorren/ra-ng-quickstart/README.md

 };
 ```

-But the `gulp` tasks used to generate the bundles, change its content to:
+But the `gulp` tasks used to build the bundles, change its content to:
 ```ts
 export const environment = {
   production: true